 Sphincterotomy is usually performed using the following techniques:

-The surgery is done under a general anaesthetic.
+The surgery is done under general anesthesia.
 The surgeon will first make a small cut within the skin of the anal canal to reach the anal sphincter (the muscle around your anal canal).
 This ring of muscle controls the gap and closing of the anus.

 Our surgeon will try to relax the sphincter and stop it from going into a spasm by making a small cut in it.
 This may allow the fissure to heal.
 The small skin wound may be sewed or left open to heal naturally.
 After that, a pad or dressing will be put onto the anus to help stop the bleeding.